Updated: Mar 9

 The holiday season has always been a joyous time for me, but this year had a much different feeling.
 My dad passed away just three days before Christmas at the age of 81.
 Already battling Parkinson's disease for nearly ten years, he was struck with pneumonia and an aggressive infection that he was just unable to fight off.

 My dad was born and raised in Northern California and came from a typical working-class family.
 As a kid, he developed a huge interest in aviation which eventually led him to join the Navy after two years in college.
 Having already possessed a private pilot's license, his Navy flight training gave him the skills needed to become a transport/rescue helicopter pilot aboard aircraft carriers as they traveled the globe.

 After the Navy, dad pursued a civilian flying carrier.
 After starting out as a flight engineer on 707 freighters, he moved on to become an airline first officer on the 727 before finally getting a spot in the coveted left seat as captain aboard the MD-80.
-Of course, somewhere during this entire time, he met my mom, got married, and brought my sister and myself into this world.
+Of course, somewhere during this time, he met my mom, got married, and brought my sister and myself into this world.

 In addition to aviation, two of my dad's other passions included fitness and the outdoors.
-He was the kind of guy that hated sitting still for too long; funny considering his job mandated he do just that!
-When not on the flight deck, he loved to jog, walk, ride a bike, or simply "go outside and get some fresh air."
-He used to talk about being in school when he was younger and just staring out the window on a nice day...I can totally relate.
+He was the kind of guy that hated sitting still for too long—funny considering his job mandated he do just that!
+When not on the flight deck, he loved to jog, walk, ride a bike, or simply go outside and get some fresh air.
+In fact, he used to talk about being "trapped" in school as a kid, and how he would often just stare out the window on a nice day...I can totally relate!

-With this being the final post of the year, I wanted to finish off 2019 with a simple phrase...
+With this being the final post of the year, I wanted to finish off 2019 with a simple phrase:

-"Love you and thanks for everything, dad!"
+"I love you and thanks for everything, dad!"